sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

    the *Good Bank*, so make sure it's worth it.

-Here is what you can **not** do: you cannot tell them to flip with an advantage card just because you're the GM and you think it makes sense.
+Here is what you can **not** do: you cannot tell them to flip with an advantage just because you're the GM and you think it makes sense.

 If an advantage is to be had, the price must be paid, either by the GM or by the player.